 - The materials that a product is made from

 - If a product is sustainable or ethically made

 What are the limits of Product Badging?

 Product Badging can be a useful tactic to engage customers with some eye-catching visuals, but with simple badges the effect can be limited.

 This is because with a static label there is a limit to the kind of information that a retailer can convey to customers.
 On top of that, if only a few types of images are overused they can lose their effect.
 The combination of limited information that isn’t differentiating the products can negatively affect the customer experience.

-One way to elevate badging is to use social proof messaging based on real-time customer behavior to highlight how other shoppers have interacted with that product.
+One way to elevate badging is to use social proof eXtended messaging based on both product attributes and real-time customer behavior to highlight how other shoppers have interacted with that product.